Can Cats Eat Peanut Butter?

 If for any reason you feel that your cat may be suffering from an allergic reaction to peanut butter (or anything for that matter), it is imperative that you seek veterinary help.
 In some cases, an allergic reaction may be something as simple as itchy skin.
 However, in other cases, an allergic reaction can quickly escalate to a severe medical emergency.

 Additionally, peanut butter is manufactured in a way that allows it to have a long shelf-life.
-Unfortunately, this process leads to an incredibly toxic food substance known as trans- fatty acids.
+Unfortunately, this process leads to an incredibly toxic food substance known as trans fatty acids.
+A small amount of these fats can be seen in peanut butter made with partially hydrogenated vegetable oil.
 Trust us when we say you want to avoid these harmful fats as much as you can.

 Peanut butter is by no means considered a low-calorie food.
 If your cat is struggling with weight issues you'll definitely want to pass on any peanut butter treats.
 As much as we think pudgy kitties are adorable, it is no secret that weight issues can lead to severe health consequences such as diabetes and heart conditions.

 Additionally, like in many humans, peanut butter can lead to gastrointestinal upset in cats resulting in diarrhea, vomiting, stomach pains, and gas.
 Yes, your feline may enjoy the taste of peanut butter, but is it really worth the drawbacks?
 We don't think so.